 - Identifying a plurality of linking documents that link to the source document through hyperlinks, each hyperlink having an anchor text,

 - Processing the anchor texts in the plurality of linking documents to generate a collection of synonym candidates for the entity represented by the object, and

 - Selecting a synonymous name for the entity represented by the object from the collection of synonym candidates.

-I’ll be breaking the processes behind the patent down into specifics with my next post, but I’d definitely recommend getting your head around fact extraction, and the idea that Googlebot’s fact extracting cousins are known as “janitors,” and there are multiple kinds of janitors, including some that look at the anchor text in links pointing to pages about entities to find synonyms for entities.
+I’ll be breaking the processes behind the entity synonyms patent down into specifics with my next post, but I’d definitely recommend getting your head around fact extraction, and the idea that Googlebot’s fact extracting cousins are known as “janitors,” and there are multiple kinds of janitors, including some that look at the anchor text in links pointing to pages about entities to find entity synonyms.